andreyryabtsev/quote_bot/readme.md

-# Counter-Bot
+# Quote-Bot

-A multi-purpose Discord bot that tracks and recites quotes, lists, logs events and reports statistics of those events for each user, charts those events, generates primitive sentences from a malleable vocabulary, and much more.
+A multi-purpose Discord bot that tracks and recites quotes, logs events and reports statistics of those events for each user, visualizes event data, generates primitive sentences from a malleable vocabulary, and much more.
 Consult the "!help" command for a relatively comprehensive list of command-invoked features.

 ## Getting Started